kovidgoyal/calibre/manual/conversion.rst

 HTML, be sure to use the "Save as Web Page, Filtered" option as this will produce clean HTML that will convert well.
 Note that Word produces really messy HTML, converting it can take a long time, so be patient.
-If you have a newer version of Word available, you can directly save it as docx as well.
+If you have a newer version of Word available, you can directly save it as .docx as well.

 Another alternative is to use the free OpenOffice.
 Open your .doc file in OpenOffice and save it in OpenOffice's format .odt. calibre can directly convert